 Every year, the North Plains Public Library hosts a Summer Reading Program, and all children, teenagers, and adults are welcome to join!

 Testing shows that kids who read for pleasure in the summer do better and forget less when they go back to school.
 And it’s not just in reading.
 Kids who don’t read over the summer can slide backward in all subject areas.
 This can mean a big loss in their literacy growth compared to those who do continue learning all year long.
 This means the summer months and other breaks from school offer great opportunities for families and caregivers to help improve reading and writing.

-The 2016 Summer Reading Program begins Wednesday, June 1 and it’s general theme this year is WELLNESS, FITNESS, AND SPORTS, in keeping with the Summer Olympics.
-The preschool and children’s slogan is ON YOUR MARK, GET SET, READ, the teen slogan is GET IN THE GAME: READ, and the adult slogan is EXERCISE YOUR MIND – READ.
+The 2017 Summer Reading Program begins Thursday, June 1 and it’s general theme this year is BUILD A BETTER WORLD.
+The preschool and children’s WCCLS program information is at KIDS, the teen WCCLS program information is at TEENS, and the adult program information is at ADULTS.
 There will be hundreds of free programs, activities and PRIZES for all levels of participants.

 Summer Reading Program activities include family storytimes, special programs and performers, and events and programs just for teens.
 All babies, toddlers, kids, and teens who register for Summer Reading will be given a reading log to record what they read (or what is read to them, for little ones) during the summer.

 Visit your library and sign-up June 1.
 Visit the library table at the annual North Plains Ice Cream Social held on Commercial St. at the Farmers’ Market on Thursday, June 1 beginning at 6:00 p.m. where information will be distributed about this year’s Summer Reading program along with a special goody bag.